kylerosser/emergent-behaviour/README.md

 # Emergent Behaviour
-A collection of graphics simulations that showcase how simple rules can be used to form complex emergent behaviours.
+A collection of graphics simulations that showcase how simple rules can be used to form complex emergent behaviour.

 Each example can be run using the `main.py` file in its corresponding folder.